Rappetor/Sovol-SV08-Mainline/README.md

 # Sovol-SV08-Mainline
 Getting the Sovol SV08 onto mainline Klipper

-This HOWTO will describe how to install mainline/regular klipper (via KIAUH) on your Sovol SV08 with the BTT CB1 image.
+This HOWTO will describe how to install mainline/regular klipper (via KIAUH) on your Sovol SV08 with the BTT CB1 image.<br>
+<sub>Run it from either eMMC or SD card, you choose..</sub>

 **TL;DR**: _make backup of klipper config, remove eMMC from printer, write CB1 image to eMMC, change BoardEnv.txt and system.cfg, put eMMC back in printer, install KIAUH; klipper, moonraker and mainsail (and optional extras), create firmware(s), flash toolhead and board MCU's.
 DONE!_